-a system of staff development for professionals and paraprofessionals within the designated State unit, particularly with respect to assessment, vocational counseling, job placement, and rehabilitation technology, including training implemented in coordination with entities carrying out State programs under section 4 of the Assistive Technology Act of 1998; and efficiently and effectively.
+The Department actively assesses the training needs of all employees.
+The employee performance evaluation document is used to review an employee's performance and to identify training needs.
+In addition to annual individual performance reviews, the Department surveys the staff annually to determine the training or resources they require to perform their duties more efficiently and effectively.
 Vocational rehabilitation employees have participated in the following training activities: Quarterly in-service training activities focus on improving knowledge and understanding of rehabilitation topics, development and demonstration of new skill levels and organizational change projects that enhance achievement of employment outcomes for blind individuals.
 Performance and Development Solutions (PDS) courses are provided by the Iowa Department of Administrative Services / Human Resources Enterprise on a wide range of general topics and transferable job skills.
 In-house training in classroom settings and one-on-one training is made available to all employees depending upon the need.
 Retention of qualified personnel is addressed through CEU credit for staff training, as well as opportunities for expanding skills and knowledge in a variety of areas.
-Leadership development and capacitybuilding opportunities are offered through personnel development seminars available to staff including management certifications and continuous quality improvement certification courses.
-Some management employees have attended the National Rehabilitation Leadership Institute.
+Leadership development and capacity-building opportunities are offered through personnel development seminars available to staff including management certifications and continuous quality improvement certification courses.
+Some management employees have attended the National Rehabilitation

+Leadership Institute.
 Employees are encouraged to participate in professional organizations such as the National Rehabilitation Association and National Council of State Agencies for the Blind in leadership roles.